vmd1/vmd1/README.md

 - Python scripting
 - Building a voice assistant powered by whatever I can find out there
 - A custom command processor for my laptop (Powered by PowerShell and Ubuntu)
+- An ssh bastion server for my home server setup that can run in docker on arm
+- A whatsapp group chat summariser and mod tools

 <br>